Zhang Song: Life

 Zhang Song was born in Shu Commandery (蜀郡), which is in present-day Chengdu, Sichuan.
 He started his career as an adviser to Liu Zhang, the Governor of Yi Province (益州牧) during the Eastern Han dynasty.
 His appointment was Aide-de-camp (別駕從事).

-During the late 208, Zhang Song's received his first mission when Liu Zhang sent him after his brother Zhang Su (張肅), as emissary to Cao Cao.
+In late 208, Zhang Song received his first mission when Liu Zhang sent him after his brother Zhang Su (張肅) as emissary to Cao Cao.
 Around this time, Cao Cao recently conquered the majority of Jing Province and drove off Liu Bei at the battle of Changban.
 Therefore, he didn't care for Zhang Song which greatly angered him.
-The Han Jin Chunqiu (漢晉春秋) further described this, that when they met, Cao Cao was condescending towards Zhang Song and didn't show any interest in him.
-When he returned Zhang Song advised Liu Zhang to break his relation with Cao Cao.
+The Han Jin Chunqiu (漢晉春秋) further described that when they met, Cao Cao was condescending towards Zhang Song and didn't show any interest in him.
+When he returned, Zhang Song advised Liu Zhang to break his relation with Cao Cao.

 Following this, Cao Cao lost the battle of Chibi with many of his soldiers dying from disease.
 As for Zhang Song, he harshly criticized Cao Cao, urging Liu Zhang to sever his relation with him.
 At the same time, he encouraged Liu Zhang to establish friendly relation with Liu Bei, advocating that they were from the same clan.
 Liu Zhang agreed to his proposal and sent Fa Zheng to begin exchanges with Liu Bei.
 Liu Zhang also ordered Fa Zheng, along with Meng Da to lead several thousand soldiers to help Liu Bei in his defence of Jing.
 Fa Zheng afterwards was called back.

-Around 211, when Liu Zhang received news that Cao Cao, was planning to attack Zhang Lu, another warlord in the neighbouring Hanzhong Commandery, he became fearful that Cao Cao would attack Yi Province after defeating Zhang Lu.
+Around 211, when Liu Zhang received news that Cao Cao was planning to attack Zhang Lu, another warlord in the neighbouring Hanzhong Commandery, he became fearful that Cao Cao would attack Yi Province after defeating Zhang Lu.
 Zhang Song reassured Liu Zhang and advised him to invite Liu Bei to lead his troops into Yi to help him in the subjugation of Zhang Lu.
 Zhang Song told him: "Cao Cao's armies are strong and without a match in the empire.
 If he was able to use Zhang Lu's grain stores then launch an invasion of Yi province, who could stop him?"
 Liu Zhang answered that he was worried but without a plan.
 Zhang Song answered: "Liu Bei is of the same clan as you and he is an unstoppable rival of Cao Cao.
 He commands troops with talent.
 If we use him to conquer Zhang Lu, Zhang Lu would surely be defeated.
 With Zhang Lu vanquished, Yi province would be safe and even if Cao Cao were to come, he would be defeated."

-Thereafter, Zhang Song again pressed Liu Zhang :“In the whole province, Pang Xi, Li Yi (李異) and other officials act in arrogant and superior ways because of their achievements.
+Thereafter, Zhang Song again pressed Liu Zhang: “In the whole province, Pang Xi, Li Yi (李異) and other officials act in arrogant and superior ways because of their achievements.
 Soon they will have more ambition than they should.
 If you don't obtain the support of Liu Bei then we risk to be surrounded by enemies from outside and traitors from inside.
 Then the situation would be really desperate.”